m-yosefpor/enhancements/enhancements/ingress/bind-options.md

 * openshift/api
 * openshift/cluster-ingress-operator

-OpenShift Cluster Ingress Operator, creates a deployment for Router with environment variables for port bindings which Openshift Router already respects. `ROUTER_SERVICE_HTTP_PORT`, `ROUTER_SERVICE_HTTPS_PORT`, `ROUTER_SERVICE_SNI_PORT`, `ROUTER_SERVICE_NO_SNI_PORT`, `STATS_PORT`.
+OpenShift Cluster Ingress Operator, creates a deployment for Router with environment variables for port bindings which OpenShift Router already respects: `ROUTER_SERVICE_HTTP_PORT`, `ROUTER_SERVICE_HTTPS_PORT`, `ROUTER_SERVICE_SNI_PORT`, `ROUTER_SERVICE_NO_SNI_PORT`, `STATS_PORT`.

 ### Risks and Mitigations

-Users might define conflicting ports which causes haproxy process fail to start.
-A mitigation to this risk is to implement a validation feature in cluster-ingress-operator in reconsiler loop to ensure all the ports defined in the `bindOptions` section are unique, and return err if there are conflicting ports with a meaningful error message.
+Users might define conflicting ports which would cause HAProxy process to fail at startup.
+A mitigation to this risk is to implement a validation feature in the reconciliation loop of the Cluster Ingress Operator to ensure all the ports defined in the `bindOptions` section are unique, and return an error with a meaningful message if there are conflicting ports.

 Also if the underlying IngressController implementation were to change away from HAProxy to a different implementation, some values such as `sniPort` and `noSniPort` might not be needed and loose their meaning.
 Also the `statsPort` teminology might be different for other tools such as `Envoy`, which `metricPort` might be more meaningful in that case.